liuhuigmail/GrowingBugRepository/framework/bug-mining/README.md

 This is the guidance for bug-mining, it will be updated later.
 # Overview of the bug-mining process

-1. Initialize a bug-mining working directory and configure the projects for bug mining.
+1. Configure the projects for bug mining.

+2. Modify the script to configure bug-mining working directory and text file which has stored the mining information.

-2. Run the script to mine the bug.
+3. Run the script to mine the bug.

-3. Check the mining result.
+4. Check the mining result.

-4. Promote all reproducible minimized bugs to the main database!
+5. Promote all reproducible minimized bugs to the main database!

-## Initialize a bug-mining working directory and configure the projects for bug mining
+## Configure the projects for bug mining

 Suppose we want to mine reproducible bugs from the [Apache Commons Codec](https://commons.apache.org/proper/commons-codec/)